patrickbucher/rust-reboot/diary.md

 # Day 21 (2025-07-25)

 Finally found some time to start chapter 8 on collections.
+I worked through the section about vectors in the morning, and the section about strings in the evening.

 # Day 20 (2025-07-24)